softlayer/sl-ember-store/README.md

 sl-ember-store adapters always return [Ember Promise Proxies](http://emberjs.com/api/classes/Ember.PromiseProxyMixin.html).
 If you request a single object then you will get an `Ember.ObjectProxy` with the promise proxy mixin applied.
-Requests for Multiple records will return an `Ember.ArrayProxy` with the promise proxiy mixin applied.
+Requests for Multiple records will return an `Ember.ArrayProxy` with the promise proxy mixin applied.

 ### Ajax adapter
 The `ajax` adapter uses [ic-ajax](https://github.com/instructure/ic-ajax) to make `xhr` requests to your remote api.